 These badges don’t fit under the preceding categories, but are definitely worth mentioning; the way they work might surprise you.
 Simplifier and Unsimplifier are fairly confusing to explain without going into how Star Power works, so I’ll probably be doing a post on that in the near future.

-- Ice Power (1 BP) – Does an additional 1 damage per badge worn to enemies weak to ice attacks.
+- Ice Power (1 BP) – Makes Mario’s Jump/Hammer attacks deal an additional 1 damage per badge worn to enemies weak to ice attacks, and reduces the damage he takes from fire attacks by 1 per badge.

-- Heart Finder (3 BP) – Makes more Hearts appear after battle (apparently a random number from 1-3 with one badge, or 1 to N+3 with N (> 1) badges).
+- Heart Finder (3 BP) – Makes more Hearts appear after battle (A random number from 1-3 with one badge, or 1 to N+3 with N (> 1) badges).

 - Flower Finder (3 BP) – See Heart Finder, but with Flowers.